Grand Anwar Mosque: Notable incidents

-On 21 February 1995, violent clash erupted between the police and supporter of the then second vice-chairman of the Ethiopian Supreme Council for Islamic Affairs, causing 40 members of Muslim elite arrested and 9 people deaths.
+On 21 February 1995, violent clash erupted between the police and supporters of the then second vice-chairman of the Ethiopian Supreme Council for Islamic Affairs, leading to the arrest of 40 members of the Muslim elite and 9 people's deaths.
 The incident produced shock among Muslim residents and a number of Islamic periodicals were ceased for publication since 1991.
 Between late 1995 and early 1996, there were eight tabloids published in Amharic that contains religious and secular subjects and relevant ideas connected to Islam.
 The distribution of these papers has been contentious among Islam community which believed the press publication in Amharic could shape the Muslim culture.

 On 11 December 2015, a grenade attack occurred during evening prayers which left ten people wounded according to the government.
 Information Minister Getachew Reda said the attack was under investigation and authorities remained unsure.